omidmogharian/enga/README.md

 ## enga - Enterprise Architecture for AngularJS
-a code structure of for app development
+a code structure for app development

 - `verison: 0.5.1`